Dissipation production in a closed two-level quantum system as a test of the obversibility of the dynamics: Introduction

-We therefore consider an alternative measure that, like entropy production, derives from a difference in the likelihood of forward and backward trajectories, but under deterministic, mechanically reversible dynamics.
-To distinguish this property from the entropy measure that tests the reversibility, we call this a test of the \emph{obversibility} of the dynamics, a concept that has previously been investigated in classical situations \citep{Ford,evans2002fluc}.We now consider it for the first time in a quantum context.
-We provide a definition of obversibility and quantify its measure as \emph{dissipation production} (also referred to as the time-integrated modified dissipation function \citep{Ford}, which is a generalisation of the time-integrated dissipation function \citep{evans1993probability}).
-We evaluate dissipation production and explore some of its properties in a simple two-level quantum system.
+We evaluate dissipation production and explore some of its properties in the simplest case of a closed two-level quantum system evolving without measurement, for which entropy production is not an applicable irreversibility measure.
 We demonstrate that dissipation production may be computed for individual realisations of the system dynamics, that its average over all possible realisations is never negative, and that in certain situations its probability density function (pdf) can satisfy a symmetry known as the Evans-Searles Fluctuation Theorem (ESFT).
-When the ESFT is not satisfied, the average dissipation production of the system as it evolves into the future differs from its average evolution into the past.
+When the ESFT is \emph{not} satisfied, the average dissipation production of the system as it evolves into the future differs from its average evolution into the past.